Here’s a plot twist—the most modern approach to learning in the workplace isn’t shaken or stirred. It’s blended. 🤯

 The cool part about blended learning models is that we’re not totally saying “out with the old and in with the new”, here.
 Frankly, traditional face-to-face instruction along with instructor lead training (ILT) does have a place in the learning process.

 What we have come to discover is that the same way we all have different go-to moves on the dance floor, we all have different learning styles.
 Different strokes for different folks.

 What blended learning does is it takes what has always worked and reinvents ways to deliver it better than ever using technology.

-Blended learning supplements traditional modes of learning by taking what has always worked and uses technology to make the delivery better than ever (can you say: ooooh, ahhhh).
+Blended learning supplements traditional modes of learning by taking what has always worked and uses modern learning tools and technology to make the delivery better than ever.
+(Can you say: ooooh, ahhhh!)

 - What is blended learning?

 - How is blended learning used in hand with technology?

 - Three ways to use blended learning to boost employee performance